 This meat and potatoes dish takes advantage of a simple marinade to glaze the pork tenderloin, and a light oil-and-vinegar-based potato salad to round out the dish.
-Tender but crisp green beans add a nice crunchy contrast to the creamy potatoes and the sharp hit of pickled shallots adds a zing to the potato salad.
+Tender yet crisp green beans add a nice crunchy contrast to the creamy potatoes and the sharp hit of pickled shallots adds a zing to the potato salad.
 Dijon and honey are the dynamic duo marinade that imbues the pork with sweet and savory flavor.
-Don’t worry about overcooking your pork tenderloin, a notoriously dry and treacherous cut, your tenderloin is guaranteed to be perfectly rosy pink all the way through with our precision sous vide technology.
 Finish the pork with a quick sear in the skillet.
 The sugars in the marinade will caramelize quickly to give you a beautiful crust.

 Pork Tenderloin with German Potato Salad

 - 1 pork tenderloin, 12-16 oz